Steve Byrne: Career

 Byrne spent the early part of 2018 directing a documentary about Las Vegas headliner, magician and comedian The Amazing Johnathan, entitled Always Amazin.
 The documentary won best documentary film at the Sydney Lift Off Festival, Special Mention at Los Angeles Lift Off Festival, and was screened at Hollywood Now Festival, All Things Comedy Festival and Vancouver Just for Laughs Film Festival.
 Always Amazing was released in 2019 for free on YouTube.

-From 2017–2018, Byrne had been writing a script while on the road about his early years in stand up comedy.
-That film eventually got the green light, and Byrne wrote and directed his first feature film, The Opening Act, starring Jimmy O Yang, Alex Moffat and Cedric the Entertainer.
-The film was released October 16, 2020.
+From 2017–2018, Byrne wrote a script while on the road about his early years in stand up comedy, which eventually became The Opening Act.
+Byrne also directed the film, which was released October 16, 2020.

-In 2003, he filmed the documentary film 13 or Bust, where he did 13 shows in one night at every comedy club in Manhattan, breaking the record for most sets in one night by a comedian.
-It is available on iTunes as a podcast for free.

-In 2006 Comedy Central aired Byrne's first half-hour special, Comedy Central Presents Steve Byrne.
-Byrne had a one-hour special on Comedy Central in 2008 titled Steve Byrne's Happy Hour.
-On Sunday, July 25, 2010, he had another one-hour special on Comedy Central titled The Byrne Identity.
-Byrne was also featured on the NBC series The Real Wedding Crashers and a featured comedian on The Tonight Show appearing ten times.
+Byrne has had several television appearances.
+He was featured on the NBC series The Real Wedding Crashers and a featured comedian on The Tonight Show appearing ten times.
 He has made appearances on Chappelle's Show, Tough Crowd with Colin Quinn, @midnight, The History Channel's "History of the Joke," Mad TV's 300th episode and Super Bowl promos on CBS with Prince and again with Bill Cowher.
 His stand-up has been featured on The Late Late Show, Jimmy Kimmel Live!, Last Call with Carson Daly, BET's ComicView, ABC's Good Morning America as well as Comedy Central's Premium Blend.
-He has been a featured comic in The Just For Laughs Festival in Montreal, the HBO US Comedy Arts Festival in Las Vegas the TBS Very Funny Festival in Chicago, the TBS Very Funny Festival in Toronto and The CanWest Comedy Fest in Vancouver.
 He has appeared on the Showtime comedy series Live Nude Comedy and shot a pilot for the G4 Network based on a Japanese Game Show called Drunken Businessman.
+He also was the winner of the MySpace Standup Or Sitdown competition on TBS.